boyter/boyter.org/content/posts/sloc-cloc-code.md

 | loc | 51.652 s ± 10.148 s |

-Yep looks like the times scale linerarly.
+Yep looks like the times scale linearly.
 Its nice to see that this test still make scc still look good as it is still the fastest code counter here.

 So back to the question, why is scc slower than ripgrep?
 I had a feeling that at this point the issue is not the processing, but the pulling of the files from disk into memory.
 To verify I build a version of scc with no hot loop.
 No checking of the bytes.
 Rather than do anything in the countStats method which is the hot loop I had it just return.